fs-solver-3/VolumeFi-SC/README.md

-# Boot Camp Bridge Contract
+# VolumeFi Token Contract

-This contract based on Custodial Bridge Model and used Hardhat builder.
+This contract is used ERC20 and Hardhat builder.

 ## 1. Unit testing method